National Yang Ming Chiao Tung University: Yang-Ming Nine Scenes

+The large granite stone inscribed with the name of “National Yang-Ming University” stands in Banyan Park, was a gift from the Kinmen County Government in appreciation of the Yang-Ming Crusade’s dedicated service.
+It was transported to Taiwan by naval ship at the time.
+Han Garden serves as the memorial site (cenotaph) for the late university president Paul Han, and features an inscription of eight Chinese characters: “Not to be served, but to serve.”
+Shen Nong Po, located along a hillside path beside the 1st Men’s Dormitory, features large Chinese characters carved into a cliffside boulder by a campus worker named Ao-Han Deng.
+The inscription encourages students to embody the spirit of Shennong, who tasted hundreds of herbs to heal and save others.

-Yuyu Yang Sculptures
+Yuyu Yang sculptures

-Located on the Hsinchu Guangfu Campus, the connection between National Yang Ming Chiao Tung University (NYCU) and renowned sculptor Yuyu Yang (Yang Ying-Feng) began with the installation of Enlightenment (緣慧潤生) in 1996, commemorating the centennial anniversary of National Chiao Tung University.
-Building on this relationship, the university collaborated with the Yuyu Yang Art Education Foundation to establish the Yuyu Yang Art Research Center, aiming to advance the study of Yang’s artistic philosophy and works, foster aesthetic education, and enhance the unique value of Taiwanese art.
+Located on the Hsinchu Guangfu Campus, the connection between National Yang Ming Chiao Tung University (NYCU) and sculptor Yuyu Yang (Yang Ying-Feng) began with the installation of The Wisdom of the Universe (緣慧潤生) in 1996, commemorating the centennial anniversary of National Chiao Tung University.

+Building on this relationship, the university collaborated with the Yuyu Yang Art Education Foundation to establish the Yuyu Yang Art Research Center, aiming to advance the study of Yang’s artistic philosophy and works, support aesthetic education.

-The Guangfu Campus also features 13 additional sculptures by Yang, including Justice (正氣), Bright Moon (明月), Seagull (海鷗), Soaring Dragon Offering Auspice (翔龍獻瑞), Flowing Sleeves (水袖), Sprouting Life (茁生), Favorable Weather (風調雨順), Dragon Ode (龍賦), Phoenix Soaring to the Sky (鳳凌霄漢), Morning Light of Nanshan (南山晨曦), Dragon Roar into the Void (龍嘯太虛), and Tower of Dreams (夢之塔) — totaling 13 works on campus.
-Although these sculptures are labeled as original works, they are reportedly reproductions.
+The university museum lists the following twelve works in addition to The Wisdom of the Universe: Justice (正氣), Bright Moon (明月), Seagull (海鷗), Soaring Dragon Offering Auspice (翔龍獻瑞), Flowing Sleeves (水袖), Sprouting Life (茁生), Favorable Weather (風調雨順), Dragon Ode (龍賦), Phoenix Soaring to the Sky (鳳凌霄漢), Morning Light of Nanshan (南山晨曦), Dragon Roar into the Void (龍嘯太虛), and Tower of Dreams (夢之塔) The museum describes The Wisdom of the Universe as an original and reports that the other works in this group are reproductions despite labels identifying them as originals.

-The sculpture Advent of the Phoenix (鳳凰來儀), located in front of the National Chiao Tung University Library on the Guangfu Campus, is also one of Yuyu Yang’s creations.
+The sculpture Advent of the Phoenix (鳳凰來儀), located in front of the National Chiao Tung University Library on the Guangfu Campus, is also one of Yuyu Yang’s creations, bringing the museum’s list to fourteen works.
 In addition, the university has curated and documented prominent campus landscapes, organizing into two thematic collections: the Eight Scenic Spots of the Library and the Sixteen Scenic Spots of Chiao Tung University.

 Bamboo Lake

 During the redevelopment of the Guangfu Campus in 1978, plans were made to construct an artificial lake.
 Completed the following year, the lake was named “Zhuhu” (Bamboo Lake) in honor of former university president Hung-Hsun Ling, whose courtesy name was Zhumin (竹銘).

-Over time, Bamboo Lake has become an iconic landmark of National Yang Ming Chiao Tung University—a favorite place for nearby residents to stroll, and a popular gathering spot for students.
+The name “Zhuhu” is a homophone for “bamboo fox” (竹狐), which inspired the university’s Meichu Games mascot: the fox.
+(In contrast, National Tsing Hua University’s mascot is the panda, which feeds primarily on bamboo.)
+Bamboo Lake was also selected as one of the New Eight Scenic Spots of Hsinchu City.